hpc-uk/build-instructions/pyenvs/python/build_python_3.11.5_cirrus_gpu.md

 Instructions for building a Miniconda3 environment suitable for Cirrus GPU nodes
 ================================================================================

-These instructions show how to build Miniconda3 environment (based on Python 3.10.8) for the Cirrus GPU nodes (Cascade Lake, NVIDIA Tesla V100-SXM2-16GB), one that supports parallel computation.
+These instructions show how to build Miniconda3 environment (based on Python 3.11.5) for the Cirrus GPU nodes (Cascade Lake, NVIDIA Tesla V100-SXM2-16GB), one that supports parallel computation.

-The environment features mpi4py 3.1.5 (OpenMPI 4.1.6 with ucx 1.15.0 and CUDA 11.6) with pycuda 2022.1
+The environment features mpi4py 3.1.5 (OpenMPI 4.1.6 with ucx 1.15.0 and CUDA 11.8) with pycuda 2024.1
-and cupy 10.6.0.
+and cupy-cuda11x 13.0.0.
 It also provides a suite of packages pertinent to parallel processing and numerical analysis, e.g., dask, ipyparallel, jupyter, matplotlib, numpy, pandas and scipy.